walkingdevs/status-watcher/README.md

 # Server (s) status watcher
-It pings (every minute) servers in the server.list file.
-Ping is a HTTP GET request.
+It pings (every minute) servers in the servers.json file.
+Ping is a HTTP GET request or a TCP open connect.
-Why not TCP connect?
-Because server can be behind a proxy.
 Telegram bot is used for notification.
 Every 10080 minute bot messages a report with servers uptime.
 How uptime is calculated (not accurate, but ok):